yanagiba/swift-lint/Documentation/DotYanagibaFile.md

 - home directory (`~`)
 - the root of project folder

-The configurations defined in home directory's `.yanagiba` file are applied to all analysis triggered by this user.
-Meanwhile, the ones defined in project's `.yanagiba` file are only applied to this project.
+The configurations defined in home directory's `.yanagiba` file are applied to all analysis triggered by the specific user.
+Meanwhile, the ones defined in project's `.yanagiba` file are only applied to the specific project.

 When Swift Lint launches, it searches both locations, and tries to read from both if any exists.
 Please be advised that, the project scoped configurations will override the ones defined in the home directory.

-> **Warning:** The inline configurations have the highest precedence, following that is the command line options, and then the configurations in project's `.yanagiba` file, and the least is the ones defined in user home directory's `yanagiba` file.
+> **Warning:** The inline configurations have the highest precedence, the next highest is the command line options, and then the configurations in project's `.yanagiba` file, and the lowest is the ones defined in user home directory's `yanagiba` file.

 ## Format and Supported Configurations